 Indian Summer Festival

-In 2020 the Indian Summer Festival takes place from July 9th until July 19th.
-The theme for this year’s festival is Rivers of Language.
+In 2020 the Indian Summer Festival was going to take place from July 9th until July 19th.
+The theme for this year’s festival was Rivers of Language.

-The Indian Summer Festival’s Opening Party is a major culinary event on the first day of the festival.
-In 2019 it took place on Thursday, July 4, and features celebrity chef Vikram Vij.
+In years when the event doesn’t get cancelled, the Indian Summer Festival’s Opening Party is a major culinary event on the first day of the festival.
+In 2019 it took place on Thursday, July 4, and featured celebrity chef Vikram Vij.

-The Opening Party is held at the Roundhouse Community Centre at 181 Roundhouse Mews in Yaletown.
-It runs from 7:00 pm until 11:00 pm.
+The Opening Party is usually held at the Roundhouse Community Centre at 181 Roundhouse Mews in Yaletown.
+Last year it ran from 7:00 pm until 11:00 pm.
 Tickets cost around $125 and they usually sell out well in advance.

 Pause in the Park

 In 2019 it took place just once, on Sunday 14th, from 11:00 am until 2:00 pm.
-In the past they have been small events that typically attract less than a hundred people.
+In the past Pause in the Park has been a series of small events that typically attract less than a hundred people.
 Similar to previous years, the event in 2019 featured a mix of workshops and performances.

-An acclaimed, New York City-based comedian, writer and political debater, Hari Kondabolu comes to the festival to bring the laughs.
-The event took place on Saturday, July 13th, from 9:00 pm until 10:30 pm at the Vancouver Playhouse which is located at 600 Hamilton Street.
+An acclaimed, New York City-based comedian, writer and political debater, Hari Kondabolu came to the festival to bring the laughs.
+The event took place last year on July 13th from 9:00 pm until 10:30 pm at the Vancouver Playhouse which is located at 600 Hamilton Street.
 Tickets cost between around $25 and $45.

 Other Indian Summer Festival Performances